MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/self-contained-deploy/deploy-self-contained-apps.md

 # Windows App SDK deployment guide for self-contained apps

-> [!NOTE]
-> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.**

-> [!IMPORTANT]
-> The self-contained feature described in this topic is available in Windows App SDK 1.1 Preview 1.

 A Windows App SDK project is framework-dependent by default.
 To switch to self-contained deployment, follow the steps below (the terms *framework-dependent* and *self-contained* are described in [Windows App SDK deployment overview](../deploy-overview.md)).

 * In Visual Studio, right-click the app project node, and click **Edit Project File** to open the app project file for editing.
 For a C++ project, first click **Unload Project**.